What Treatments Are Used In Myopia Management?

 The goal of myopia management is to slow down its progression, because myopia increases the risk of eventually developing eye diseases like glaucoma, cataracts, retinal detachment and macular degeneration.
 The higher the progression of myopia, the greater the risk.
 The earlier your child begins myopia management, even for mild myopia, the greater the benefits.

-If you’re concerned that your child’s vision is deteriorating rapidly, contact Advanced Eyecare Myopia Control Center today.
+If you’re concerned that your child’s vision is deteriorating rapidly, contact Advanced Eyecare Optometric Center today.
 We can help.

 What Are the Myopia Management Treatment Methods?

 - Corneal Reshaping Therapy (CRT)

 - Vision Shaping Therapy (VST)

 - Corneal Molding (CM)

 Ortho-k is proven to significantly decrease the rate of myopia progression by gently reshaping the cornea with a specialized custom-fit contact lens that needs to be worn overnight.
 By the morning, the corneal elongation that causes nearsightedness is greatly reduced.
 This temporary reshaping provides clear vision the following day, without any need to wear eyeglasses or contact lenses.